 - Pass the FAA written, oral and practical exams for certification.

 Aviation Maintenance graduates readily find work in the Pacific Northwest with heavy-lift helicopter companies, regional airlines and flight schools.
 Job availability is at a record high and career advancement in aircraft maintenance happens quickly.
 After three years of experience, an Airframe and Powerplant Certified (A&P) mechanic can attain their Inspection Authorization and make important airworthiness decisions for their aircraft.
 Soon after that, A&Ps can move into maintenance management positions or consider working for the FAA as air safety inspectors.

-Being an A&P is a rewarding, full-time job, however some mechanics desire additional, focused training to take their careers further.
-Lane Community College graduates have pursued additional flight training, non-destructive testing certification, technical writing courses and undergraduate studies in engineering or business.
+Being an A&P is a rewarding, full-time job; however, some mechanics desire additional, focused training to take their careers further.
+LCC graduates have pursued additional flight training, non-destructive testing certification, technical writing courses, and undergraduate studies in engineering or business.

 Not sure which is for you?
 Learn more about the types of degrees & certificates Lane has to offer.